stinos/PsFzfLite/README.md

 ## Sample key bindings and aliases

-These are the key bindings fzf installs by default in shells like bash, put in `$PROFILE`:
+Key bindings like the ones fzf installs by default in other shells like bash, put in `$PROFILE`:

 ```powershell
 Set-PSReadLineKeyHandler -Key 'ctrl-r' -BriefDescription 'Fuzzy history' -ScriptBlock {Invoke-FuzzyHistory}